John Roemer: Academic contributions

-Roemer has contributed mainly to five areas: Marxian economics, distributive justice, political competition, equity and climate change, and the theory of cooperation.
+Roemer has contributed mainly to six areas: Marxian economics, distributive justice, political competition, equity and climate change, and the theory of cooperation.

 Marxian economics

 Roemer's early work was an attempt to state the main themes of Marxian economics using the tools of general equilibrium and game theory.
-In Roemer (1982), he proposed a model of agents who were differentiated by their endowments, and had to choose occupations—involving either selling labor, hiring labor, or working on one's own capital stock.
+In Roemer (1982), he proposed a model of agents who were differentiated by their endowments and had to choose occupations—involving either selling labor, hiring labor, or working on one's own capital stock.
 In optimizing with respect to market prices, agents choose one of five class positions, each consisting of various combinations of these three activities.
 This gives rise to a class structure, whose agricultural nomenclature would be landlords (who only hire labor), rich peasants (who hire labor and work themselves on their fields), middle peasants (who only work for themselves and do not participate in the labor market), poor peasants (who work on their own plot and sell labor), and landless laborers (who only sell labor).
 Independently of this taxonomy, individuals are either exploiters or exploited, depending upon whether they consume goods embodying more or less labor than they expend.
 The central result, the Class Exploitation Correspondence Principle (CECP), states that individuals who optimize by hiring labor are necessarily exploiters, and those who optimize by selling labor are exploited.
 Thus, a classical Marxian principle, taken as an observed fact in Marx's writings, emerges here as a theorem.
 Microfoundations are provided for the relationship between exploitation and class.